-The introduction of the benefit cap in April 2019 is likely to impact on those tenants who are dependent on benefit payments to meet their rental responsibilities.
-The aim of the benefit cap is to set a maximum level of benefit that will be paid to an individual or family and will therefore set a limit on the amount they have available to meet their rental costs.
+The introduction of the Benefits Cap in April 2019 is likely to impact on those tenants who are dependent on benefit payments to meet their rental responsibilities.
+The aim of Benefits Cap is to set a maximum level of benefit that will be paid to an individual or family and will therefore set a limit on the amount they have available to meet their rental costs.

-Nationally it is also considered a reasonable benchmark that an individual or family should spend no more than 35% of their total household income on their housing costs, including any benefit awarded towards paying their rent, (add link to source) We strongly supports this statement.
+Nationally it is also considered a reasonable benchmark that an individual or family should spend no more than 35% of their total household income on their housing costs, including any benefit awarded towards paying their rent,(https://england.shelter.org.uk/ data/assets/pdf file/0007/1376926/2017 05 12 Living Rent Homes briefing.pdf) We strongly supports this statement.

-Capping the level of affordable rent to match the Local Housing Allowance
+• Capping the level of Affordable Rent to match the Local Housing Allowance

-We continue to support the use of affordable rents because we want to see new developments meet the housing needs of our residents.
+We continue to support the use of Affordable Rents because we want to see new developments meet the housing needs of our residents.